Dia de la Revolución – Mexico Revolution Day, November 20

 November 20th is Revolution Day in Mexico.
 The day commemorates the beginning of the Mexican revolution that ran from 1910 to 1920.
 The revolution was begun by the arm struggle against dictator/president José de la Cruz Porfirio Díaz Mori called for by Francisco Madero.

-Things come a little slower to the Baja peninsula and although the revolution began in 1910, the first events to occur in Baja California Sur did so in 1913.
-There will be extra celebrations commemorating the event.
+Things came a little slower to the Baja peninsula and although the revolution began in 1910, the first events to occur in Baja California Sur did so in 1913.

 November 20th Holiday in Mexico